gicho/RZ/RZ_A1H_QSPI_LOADER/README.md

 No other configuration changes are made to the application/system.

+The MMU is NOT enabled but I cache is turned on - it must be invalidated before enabling the MMU in the application

 Relocation of application code into ram is done by the application itself.

 Any internal ram location can be reused for the application since the loader and the application projects are independent.

 The only constraints are:
 - not to use the first two sectors of QSPI flash inside the application linker script
 - to use a consistent configuration for application and loader (single or dual mode)